wahyuayesha/wahyuayesha/README.md

 ### 📊 data driven & ml practice projects

 - applied machine learning models using python
-- data analysis and experimentation with pandas
+- data analysis and experimentation with pandas, matplotlib and seaborn

 ---